 I am still growing & learning in my fitness journey so I decided I am not going to set a resolution this year.
-Instead I am going to continue to grow and to live with healthy intentions.
+Instead, I am going to continue to grow and turn my healthy intentions into actions.

 ABOUT THE AUTHOR